-I began playing piano at the age of eight.
+- How did you get started doing this type of work?I began playing piano at the age of eight.
 At fifteen I switched over to jazz music and I loved it so much that a year later I knew that I had to be a jazz musician.
 After graduating from high school I reintroduced myself to classical piano lessons which led me to a deeper appreciation of music, infusing my jazz playing with more control and technique.

+- What advice would you give a customer looking to hire a provider in your area of work?First and foremost my prospective students should own a piano or a decent keyboard.
+Music requires constant attention.
+Playing once a week at a lesson will only take you halfway through the beginning book.
+Daily pracatice is critical.
+I also advise patience.
+Some students learn faster than others but we all progress, provided we put in the time behind the keyboard.
+Often our progress is too slow to discern on a weekly basis, but that doesn't mean we haven't improved.
 Finally I advise listening to the masters.
 Emersion in music is important - even a beginner benifits from hearing a Beethoven concerto played by Horowitz or a Bud Powell song performed by Keith Jarrett.
 Not only do we gain enjoyment from the listening pleasure, we are also absorbing the harmonies and rhythm of the music.

-I habe been a teacher, as well as a professional jazz musician for over thirty years.
+- What questions should customers think through before talking to professionals about their project?I habe been a teacher, as well as a professional jazz musician for over thirty years.
 One of the things I like most about my work is the variety.
 Almost every night I am in a different locale working with different people.
 LIkewise when I teach I am among different individuals every day of the week.
 Each venue requires a different approach and every student requires a slightly different teaching technique.
 I find the variety that comes with my line of work challenging as well as stimulating.